Search with Splunk Web, CLI, or REST API

 You can perform searches using Splunk Web and the Splunk REST API.
 If you use Splunk Enterprise, you can also run a search from the command line interface (CLI).
 Which tool is best can sometimes depend on what you want from your search.

 If you need to be able to search a Splunk Enterprise and Splunk Cloud deployment together in a single search, you must configure hybrid searching.
-See Configure hybrid search in the Splunk Cloud User Manual.
+See Configure hybrid search in the Splunk Cloud Admin Manual.

 Search with Splunk Web